inkle/ink/Documentation/WritingWithInk.md

 #### Advanced: Global variables are externally visible

-Global variables can be accessed, and altered, from the runtime as well from the story, so provide the best way to communicate between the wider game and the story.
+Global variables can be accessed, and altered, from the runtime as well from the story, so provide a good way to communicate between the wider game and the story.

 The **ink** layer is often be a good place to store gameplay-variables; there's no save/load issues to consider, and the story itself can react to the current values.